Are you looking for a contractor?

 Wall-adjacent

 However, designing a floating staircase can also be done without a stringer.
-In such an instance, every step is cantilevered, meaning directly anchored to the load-bearing wall.
+With such a design, every step is cantilevered, meaning directly anchored to the load-bearing wall.
 At the other end of the tread, the side that isn’t wall-adjacent, the balusters on each step can be used as supports secured to the handrail, which is hung from the ceiling.

 Touching on the aesthetic aspect, neither balusters nor handrails are essential to modern staircases.
-As a matter of fact, sturdy load-bearing wall anchors are plenty to support the weight of the foot traffic this type of stairs will see.
+As a matter of fact, sturdy, load-bearing wall anchors are plenty to support the weight of the foot traffic this type of staircase will see.

-You can, without a doubt, integrate a handrail or guardrail into a suspended staircase design.
-Naturally, doing so will take away from its floating appearance, but the aforementioned safety features are especially warranted should you have small children or elderly family members residing in your home to prevent falls.
+You can, without a doubt, add a handrail or banister to a suspended staircase design.
+Naturally, doing so will take away from its floating appearance, but the aforementioned safety features are especially warranted to prevent falls should you have small children or elderly family members residing in your home.

-Several different types of materials are used to build floating stairs:
+Several different types of materials are used to build floating staircases:

 Wood